npf-images-v3/npf-images-v3.github.io/WELCOME.md

     ```
 ---
 #### Further Support
 💌 I hope that was clear!
 I tried my best to do a one-size-fits-all mod that's easy to install for those unfamiliar with code, but ultimately it isn't perfect.
-If you run into any issues, or are confused, please contact me either in the **`#theme-help`** channel of my [Discord server](https://discord.gg/RcMKnwz), or send me a DM!
+If you run into any issues, or are confused, please contact me either in the **`#theme-help`** channel of my [Discord server](https://discord.gg/RcMKnwz), or send me a Discord DM!
 I generally reply within 12 hours.
 To make it faster for both of us, you should:
 * send a link to your blog
 * clarify what theme you are using, and by whom
 * copy your full theme code into [ghostbin.com](https://ghostbin.com) - no title or password required - hit save, then send me the link!